syncfusion-content/asp.net-core-docs/aspnet-core/ReportViewer/Getting-Started.md

 </tr>
 <tr>
 <td>Newtonsoft.Json</td>
-<td>Serializes and deserializes the data for report viewer client.
+<td>Serialize and deserialize the data for report viewer.
 It is a mandatory package for the report, and the package version should be higher of 10.0.1 for NET Core 2.0 and others should be higher of 9.0.1.</td>
 </tr>
 <tr>
 <td>System.Data.SqlClient</td>